TheNewColossus/Airlines/README.md

 ```
 ./delete.sh
 ```
 Do note that all the data will remain in the respective directories even after removing the compose cluster.
+This design decision is deliberate as persistent storage is favoured in almost every organizational setting.